Terminology commonly used in the metal building industry.

 A layer or sheet of flexible fiberglass thermal insulation.

 A small headed pin with expandable shank for joining light gage metal.
-Typically used to attach flashing, gutter, etc.
+Typically used to attach flashing,

 Building Officials and Code Administrators International, Inc.